Arnarstapi Hike

 Flexible Itinerary: The suggested itinerary ends at the Gatklettur arch, which is about a one-hour round trip.
 However, you can easily continue on to Hellnar for a three-hour total hike.

-Difficulties of the hike
+Difficulties and description of the hike

 This coastal walk is extremely accessible and presents no difficulty.
 The well-maintained trail is almost entirely flat.
 Although unmarked, the route is fairly obvious.